Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Telecommunications/Electronics

 Uruguay has a fixed line telephone density of almost 80 percent, one of the highest in Latin America.
 However, mobile communications are rapidly replacing fixed line communications.
 Telephony is fully digitalized and only state-owned ANTEL can provide basic telephony, although eight other companies compete with ANTEL for international calls.
 There are three cellular providers with GSM/GPRS, TDMA, and/or CDMA services.
-The state-owned company ANTEL has 51 percent of the mobile contracts followed by Movistar and Claro.
+The state-owned company ANTEL has 57 percent of the mobile contracts followed by Movistar 26 percent and Claro 17 percent.
 Uruguay has some of the highest internet speeds in Latin America due to its widely spread fiber optic networks.
-In February 2022 it reported a median download speed of fixed internet connection of 73.65 Mbps., having increased 65 percent from the previous year.
-Regarding mobile internet service, the median download speed is 29.76 Mbps, 12 percent higher than in 2021.
+In March 2023 it reported a median download speed of fixed internet connection of 118.06 Mbps., increasing 60 percent on the previous year.
+Regarding mobile internet service, the median download speed is 38.64 Mbps, 29 percent higher than in 2022.
 Wi-Fi internet connection is accessible for free in major hotels, airports, cyber-cafes, shopping centers, and some public parks.

 Transportation

-American Airlines is the only U.S. carrier with direct non-stop flights between Montevideo and Miami, but it operates only from December to March.
+American Airlines is the only U.S. carrier with direct non-stop flights between Montevideo and Miami, but it operates seasonally, between December and March.
 United Airlines services Montevideo daily with “codeshare” flights on Copa Airlines via Panama.
 Delta bought a 20 percent LATAM stake in October 2019 and now connects Uruguay and the United States via Santiago or Sao Paulo.
-Internal transportation is mainly by car or bus.
+Internal transportation is mainly done by car or bus.
 Within Montevideo, bus and taxi services are extensive, safe, and inexpensive.
 Uber and Cabify are widely used in Montevideo and are regulated by government.

 Language